farochocolom/venmito-farochocolom/README-submission.md

 ## Personal Info
 Name: Fernando J. Arocho Colom
 Email: f.arochocolom@gmail.com
+Tools used: PyCharm and JupiterNotebook (mostly for learning, didn't use them directly in the project)

 ## Approach
 My approach was mostly about learning the ropes.
 I wasn't familiar with data engineering before starting with this project so I had to learn about the different tools available for managing files such as pandas, which is the one I chose to go with.